-Behaviours that may take place outside of the workplace that present a transferable risk in their professional role with children.
+Some behaviours which may take place outside of the workplace could present a transferable risk in an employee's professional role working with or in the vicinity of children.
 For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children.

 If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Headteacher should be informed immediately.
-If the allegation or concern may fall within the following criteria the LADO will be contacted at the earliest possibly opportunity and within 1 working day.
+If the allegation or concern falls within the following criteria, the LADO will be contacted at the earliest possibly opportunity and within 1 working day:

-- Behaved in a way that has harmed a child or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved in a way that indicates s/he may pose a risk of harm to children works with children Child Protection procedures will be followed and a referral made to the Rapid Interventions and Assessment Team.
-The LADO will also be informed.
+- behaved in a way that has harmed a child or may have harmed a child - possibly committed a criminal offence against or related to a child; or - behaved in a way that indicates s/he may pose a risk of harm to children.